Virosshen/InventoryManagementSystem-Database-Assignment-/README.md

 ### 4. Starting the servers.

    i.
-Start the backend server using node index.js in the inventory-management-backend folder.
+Start the backend server using node index.js in the inventory-management (backend) folder.

    ii.
-Start the frontend server using npm run dev in the inventory-management-frontend folder.
+Start the frontend server using npm run dev in the inventory-management (frontend) folder.

    iii.
 Open your browser and go to: http://localhost:5173